ironfroggy/jules/docs/roadmap.rst

 * Added iso8601 filter for Atom complient datetime formats
 * Rendered output is UTF8 allows entities defined in ReST
+* When adding bundles, check for duplicates (conflicts between real and implied bundles)

 Changelog
 ^^^^^^^^^